saiftynet/Calendar/README.md

 # Paella

-Objective is to create a general purpose calendar application in pure perl for the terminal.
-A monolithic application, i.e one that is standaolne without any dependencies.
+The objective of `paella.pl` is to create a general purpose calendar application in pure perl for the terminal.
+[Blog introducing this project](https://blogs.perl.org/users/saif/2024/05/making-a-super-cal-if-rage-will-stick-ex-paella-down-us.html) and the reason why it is called Paella instead of Super Cal.
+This is a monolithic application, i.e one that is standaolne without any dependencies.
 It has  slimmed down versions of DateTime (to work only on YYYYMMDD format dates), Term::ANSIColor, and Term::ReadKey, all built into this single file applicaton.
 A version may be made using above dependencies if felt necessary.

 * Minimal dependencies
 * Customisable (yearview, month view, show week number done in Version 0.01)